-4.3.2 The audible alarms shall be located so as to be audible throughout the protected space with all machinery operating, and the alarms shall be distinguished from other audible alarms by adjustment of sound pressure or sound patterns.
+Means of audible alarm actuation shall be so arranged that the alarm can be heard throughout the protected space with all machinery in operation and be distinct from other audible alarms through adjustment of sound pressure or pattern.

-4.3.3 Fire warning alarm (the pre-discharge alarm) shall be automatically activated, when any starting control is actuated or when direct access thereto is provided (by opening the release cabinet door, switching off the interlocking, etc.).The alarm shall operate for the length of time needed to evacuate the space, but in no case less than 20 s before the fire-extinguishing medium is released.

-4.3.4 The signal shall be clear, distinct and readily audible in a noisy space, and shall be of a tone distinct from all other signals.
+- 4.3.3 Fire warning alarm (the pre-discharge alarm) shall be automatically activated, when any starting control is actuated or when direct access thereto is provided (by opening the release cabinet door, switching off the interlocking, etc.).
+The alarm shall operate for the length of time needed to evacuate the space, but in no case less than 20 s before the fire-extinguishing medium is released. - 4.3.4 The signal shall be clear, distinct and readily audible in a noisy space, and shall be of a tone distinct from all other signals.
 In addition to the audible signal, there shall be a visible signal: "Gas!
-Go away!" and for the spaces protected by the aerosol fire extinguishing systems - "Aerosol!
-Go away!".

-4.3.5 Audible alarm in the cargo pump room of oil tankers shall be:

-pneumatic, operated by dry and clean air; or electrically-operated, intrinsically safe; or electrically-operated, the electric actuating mechanism being located outside the pump room.
+Go away!" and for the spaces protected by the aerosol fire extinguishing systems "Aerosol!
+Go away!". - 4.3.5 Audible alarm in the cargo pump room of oil tankers shall be: pneumatic, operated by dry and clean air; or electrically-operated, intrinsically safe; or electrically-operated, the electric actuating mechanism being located outside the pump room.